fbpx

 If you’re still unsure, more than likely, the home air filter you choose will have specific recommendations on the packaging.

-The bottom line: prioritizing your and your family’s health and healthy indoor air means a clean air filter should be the priority.
 With this in mind, to ensure the cleanest air filter, you must take into account all of the factors listed above to determine the best filter timeline for your space.

 What Happens if You Don’t Change Your Air Filter?